Implicit Reasoning in Deep Time Series Forecasting: Results

 \section{Results}

-The \PatchTST\ model excels at forecasting the composition of time series, particularly for addition and subtraction tasks as shown in Fig~\ref{fig:main_forecasts}, outperforming all other evaluated Transformer models.
+\PatchTST\ outperformed all other evaluated Transformer models on the composition task, particularly for addition and subtraction tasks as shown in Fig~\ref{fig:main_forecasts}.
 However, the model's performance on these tasks is sensitive to patch length, as shown in Fig.~\ref{fig:addition_forecast_examples} in Appendix~\ref{section:appendixB}, indicating the critical role of patch length in the model's knowledge manipulation capabilities.
 Table~\ref{tab:main_results_table} includes Mean Absolute Error (MAE) computed across all points within the forecast horizon and averaged across series for each task for \DLinear, \NHITS, and Transformer models.
 As shown in Table~\ref{tab:main_results_table}, \DLinear\ had the smallest forecasting error for addition and subtraction composition tasks as well as comparison tasks, while \NHITS\ had the smallest error for multiplication composition, function composition, and inverse search tasks.
 Results for each task, including standard deviations, for all 15 models are shown in Tables~\ref{tab:composition_results_table}, \ref{tab:comparison_results_table}, and \ref{tab:inverse_search_results_table} in Appendix~\ref{section:appendixB}.
 These tables also include baseline results for models trained on the first 1000 samples of OOD data.
 Example forecasts for composition and inverse search tasks are shown in Figs.~\ref{fig:compositon_forecast_examples} and \ref{fig:inverse_search_forecast_examples} in Appendix~\ref{section:appendixB}.
 MAE formulation is provided in~\ref{apd:first_metrics}.